davidlaprade/shiny-nemesis/paper.md

 §5.0 The Argument from Probability
   It might seem as though the negative realist’s admission of randomness is all one needs to show that his/her position is defunct.
-For, if it is very unlikely that our moral dispositions are dispositions to true beliefs, and most of our moral beliefs correspond to our moral dispositions, then probably most of our moral beliefs are false.
+For, if it is very unlikely that our moral psychology points to true beliefs, and most of our moral beliefs correspond to our moral psychology, then probably most of our moral beliefs are false.
 But if realism is true, then it’s not the case that probably most of our moral beliefs are false.
 Hence, realism is false.
 Street seems to have had this in mind when she said:
 If we [agree . . .] that our evaluative judgements have been tremendously shaped by Darwinian influence, then we are left with the implausible skeptical conclusion that our evaluative judgements are in all likelihood mostly off